 If you want to speak to Gusto sales, their website lists a number.
 But to get access to Gusto support, you need to be signed in to your account.
 Once logged in, you’ll see a different phone number to call for support; or you can visit your account dashboard’s support page, where there is a multi-stage form that eventually provides a recommended resource.
 If that doesn’t help, you can fill in another form to send Gusto an email.

 Gusto has several measures in place to protect its customers’ data.
 It has its own on-site security team, actively tests its software, and all data is AES-256 encrypted between your browser and AWS servers.

 Gusto enables varying levels of account permissions so that admins and managers can only access features and functions specific to their level.
 Multi-factor authentication (MFA) and single sign-on (SSO) options are also available.

-The Gusto application is kept secure with internal and third-party penetration testing, vulnerability scanning, and a bug bounty program.
-And all Gusto employees have specific security training.
+The Gusto application is kept secure with internal and third-party penetration testing, vulnerability scanning and a bug bounty program.
+Better still, all Gusto employees have specific security training.

 While Gusto is great for small businesses, it may not be as cost-effective for larger ones.

 An alternative for larger businesses is OnPay, which has a very similar feature set, combining payroll and HR, but a simpler pricing structure.
 OnPay has a $36/month base fee plus $4/month/user, and you only pay for employees who are paid in any given month.
 It also has a 30-day free trial.